 Since the early church, those entering into the Christian community were taught the basics of the faith and church.
 These individuals were referred to as catechumen, which translates from Greek as “those who are being taught.”
 We are continuing and reshaping that tradition with students who have shown an interest in becoming leaders within the Wesley.
-Student participate in a Kingdom course as well as learn about all the programs at the Wesley and how the Wesley works within the United Methodist Church.
+Students participate in a book discussion group as well as learn about all the programs at the Wesley and how the Wesley works within the United Methodist Church.

 The Wesley recognizes the importance of laity and non-vocational servant leaders for the church.
 Students on the service team are guided and nurtured in their calling and their lives.
 This gives them a space to explore and benefit our community.
 These students serve in various ways such as lay leaders in worship, communications, event planning, landscaping and custodial work, praise band, etc.